 Methamphetamine is derived from amphetamine, a potent central nervous system stimulator.
 Amphetamines are commonly prescribed to treat medical conditions, including ADHD, narcolepsy, and clinical obesity.
 When used properly, these medications are highly effective.
 Methamphetamine, referred to as meth, crystal meth, crystal, and crank, is illegally produced in meth labs and sold as a recreational drug.
 Meth is highly addictive, which makes the transition from regular use to abuse happen very quickly.
 The meth addiction treatment program at Westwind Recovery® can help you or your loved one recover from meth addiction.
-Contact us today by calling 855.340.8832 to get started on your path to recovery.

 Recognizing the Symptoms of Meth Addiction

 Meth is most commonly smoked but can also be injected, swallowed, or snorted.
 The production of meth is hazardous and requires toxic chemicals that remain in the finished product.
 Smoking meth exposes the mouth to these harsh chemicals and erodes the teeth and gums, a condition referred to as “meth mouth,” the clearest indicator of meth addiction.

 The physical and psychological effects of meth addiction are often more apparent than with other drugs or alcohol and can include: